Nuuk: History

 In 1733, Moravian missionaries received permission to begin a mission on the island; in 1747, there were enough converts to prompt the construction of the Moravian Brethren Mission House and the formal establishment of the mission as New Herrnhut (Nye-Hernhut).
-This became the nucleus for present-day Nuuk as many Greenlanders from the southeastern coast left their territory to live at the mission station.
+This became the nucleus of present-day Nuuk as many Greenlanders from the southeastern coast left their territory to live at the mission station.
 From this base, further missions were established at Lichtenfels (1748), Lichtenau (1774), Friedrichsthal (1824), Umanak (1861), and Idlorpait (1864), before they were discontinued in 1900 and folded into the Lutheran Church of Denmark.

-Around 1850, Greenland, and especially the area around Nuuk, were in crisis.
-The Europeans had brought diseases and a culture that conflicted with the ways of the native Greenlanders.
-Many Greenlanders were living in poverty.
 In 1853, Hinrich Johannes Rink came to Greenland and was surprised at how local Greenlandic culture and identity had been suppressed under Danish influence.
-In response, in 1861, he started the Atuagagdliutt, Greenland's first newspaper, with a native Greenlander as editor.
+In response, in 1861, he started the Atuagagdliutit, Greenland's first newspaper, with a native Greenlander as editor.
 This newspaper based in Nuuk later became an important token of Greenlandic identity.

 During World War II, there was a reawakening of Greenlandic national identity.
-The use of written Greenlandic grew, a council was assembled under Eske Brun's leadership in Nuuk.
+The use of written Greenlandic grew, and a council was assembled under Eske Brun's leadership in Nuuk.
 In 1940, an American and a Canadian Consulate were established in Nuuk.

 Under new regulations in 1950, two councils amalgamated into one.
-This Countryside Council was abolished on 1 May 1979, when the city of Godthåb was renamed Nuuk by the Greenland Home Rule government.
+This Countryside Council was abolished on 1 May 1979, when the Greenland Home Rule government renamed the city of Godthåb to Nuuk.
 The city boomed during the 1950s when Denmark began to modernize Greenland.
 As in Greenland as a whole, Nuuk is populated today by both Inuit and Danes.
 Over a third of Greenland's total population lives in the Nuuk Greater Metropolitan area.